OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 Each worker is provisioned so that they provide your task a sandbox that is completely isolated from our other customers.

 ::: info
-Customers cannot make changes to the default worker pool, or the configuration of the workers themeselves.
-The workers themselves are provisioned using our own service, meaning you don't need to configure anything for them to work in your environment.
+Customers cannot make changes to the default worker pool, or the configuration of the workers themselves.
+The workers are provisioned using our own service, meaning you don't need to configure anything for them to work in your environment.
 :::

 ### Batteries included